SFDR Disclosures

 The Investment Manager does not treat sustainability considerations any different to investment considerations, but rather views them as one and the same thing.
 The Investment Manager’s approach is long-term and stock selection is not influenced or constrained by a benchmark.

 To objectively judge the Fund’s progress in terms of Sustainability, the Investment Manager has embedded several sustainability impact assessments, with accompanying portfolio-level targets, into its investment selection process.
-The sustainability impact of the Fund is measured through annual measurement of the Fund’s progress against its six sustainability development goals which are:
+The sustainability impact of the Fund is measured through annual measurement of the Fund’s progress against its six sustainability development goals which described under (6) below.

 4. Investment strategy

-The Investment Manager’s approach to achieving our sustainable investment objective (as defined above) is holistic.
-They do not consider sustainability analysis in anyway separate to investment analysis and they assess the risks and opportunities associated with sustainability considerations along the following dimensions:
+The Investment Manager’s approach to achieving our sustainable investment objective (as defined under (3) above) is holistic.
+They do not consider sustainability analysis separate to investment analysis and they assess the risks and opportunities associated with sustainability considerations along the following dimensions:

 1. Purpose – companies with a purpose aligned to achieving a United Nations Sustainable Development Goal (UNSDG) will usually benefit from long-term structural growth and be exposed to fewer risks.